Is there anyone better to play a round with than a mid-handicapper? The easy answer: no.

 - And, most important for the mid-handicapper, greater forgiveness

-In this section, we’ll focus in on a couple of areas that are particularly important to consider when you’re buying a new set of irons to elevate your game.
+In this section, we’ll focus in on a couple of areas that are particularly important to consider when you’re buying a new set of irons to elevate your performance.
 In particular, we’re going to focus on a couple of hard-to-read elements of club design that can have a huge impact on the distance, height, and trueness of a hit

 Seeing Through the Jargon